a7rie/Squarebot/readme.md

 # Squarebot

+*This version of Squarebot is a more traditional, much simpler 2D puzzle platformer.
+It shares a lot of code with the main branch version of
+Squarebot, but the main difference is that this version of the game contains no attachable powerups.*

 Retro puzzle game for the unexpanded VIC-20, written in 6502 Assembly.
 Developed by Amin Elnasri, Jesse Dirks, and Gui Marques.